jayblunt/MineralExplOrer/README.md

 # Example optimizations for Eve - How much Ore do I need

-*WORK IN PROGRESS* - this does not give useful results yet.

-LP.ipynb is where you want to be.
-Skip Optimization.ipynb.

 jupyter-lab notebook to explore optimization for eve ores.
 This uses a subset of T1 ship hulls and some pre-generated data for mineral requirements and ore yields and prices.

+LP.ipynb is where you want to be.
+If you prefer javascript (node), then go directly to LP_JS.ipynb.

-The pre-generated data for mineral requirements, ore yields, item info are from [Steve Ronuken](https://www.fuzzwork.co.uk/dump/).
+The pre-generated data for mineral requirements, ore yields, item info, etc are from [@fuzzysteve](https://www.fuzzwork.co.uk/dump/).
+If you prefer python3, look at [@jayblunt](https://github.com/jayblunt/yamlloader).
-Prices are from [ESI](https://esi.evetech.net/latest/markets/10000002/history) (include the type_id=NNN paramter to get the history for each item). input_data.py has all the pre-generated data used in the notebook.
+Prices are from [ESI](https://esi.evetech.net/latest/markets/10000002/history) (include the type_id=NNN paramter to get the history for each item). input_data.py / input_data.json has all the pre-generated data used in the notebooks.

 ## Setup your python environment